SantoshMorla/react_django_demo_app/README.md

-finalyy project has been done
+finally project has been done